mikey-7x/Headless-firefox/README.md

 # ⚡ Headless Firefox on Android via Termux + noVNC

-**Run a headless Firefox browser on your Android device using Termux with noVNC access!**
+**Run a headless computerised Firefox browser on your Android device using Termux with noVNC access!**
 Includes two modes: lightweight minimal desktop, and XFCE4 full desktop – both ready for headless access.

 ---